 Melasma is a fairly common skin condition affecting mostly ladies in their 30s and 40s.
-It is also prevalent amongst pregnant women.
-Melasma appear as patchy brown pigmentation on the cheeks, forehead and nose bridge.
-These patches of brown pigmentation adds a “dirty” look to an otherwise well-kept complexion and can affect the self-esteem of its sufferers.
+It is also prevalent among pregnant women.
+Melasma appears as patchy brown pigmentation on the cheeks, forehead and nose bridge.
+These patches of brown pigmentation add a “dirty” look to an otherwise well-kept complexion and can affect the self-esteem of its sufferers.

 What’s more, over-the-counter whitening products used to lighten pigmentation show limited results on Melasma, and even topical medications and medical laser treatments can sometimes produce marginal improvements.
 Melasma is also challenging to treat as it tends to recur with time and sun exposure.